-In order to keep things fresh the Leon was given a new face as part of a mid-life update, including a remodelled bumper and grille, plus optional LED headlights, front fog lights and indicators.
+In order to keep things fresh the Leon was given a few updates as part of a mid-life update, including a remodelled bumper and grille, plus optional LED headlights, front fog lights and indicators.
 A new-top-spec Xcellence trim level was also added.

-Inside a 5- or 8-inch infotainment system was transplanted into a new look centre console.
+Inside a 5.0- or 8.0-inch infotainment system was transplanted into a new look centre console.
 More storage was added thanks to a space saving electronic parking brake, so you can now add a wireless charging pad for your smartphone.

 Lighter weight equals greater efficiency

 Despite being 27cm longer than the hatchback, the Leon ST is only 45kg heavier.
 This is thanks to SEAT using lightweight construction methods in the conversion to estate form.
-This benefits fuel consumption and emission figures, which in most cases are barely worse than the hatchback’s.
+This benefits fuel consumption and emission figures, which in most cases are only slightly inferior to the hatchback’s.

 Three petrol engines and three diesels

-Under the Leon ST’s bonnet is a choice of seven turbocharged engines, all of which are familiar from other SEATs.
-Depending on which motor you go for, it will be available with either a five- or six-speed manual gearbox as well as a quick-shifting seven or six-speed (the latter in the case of the Cupra) twin-clutch DSG automatic.
+Under the Leon ST’s bonnet is a choice of nine turbocharged engines, all of which are familiar from other SEATs.
+Depending on which motor you go for, the Leon ST will be available with either a five- or six-speed manual gearbox as well as a quick-shifting seven or six-speed (the latter in the case of the Cupra) twin-clutch DSG automatic.

 If you require the greater economy of diesel motoring then there’s everything from a 115hp 1.6-litre to a 190hp 2.0-litre TDI.
 The latter manages a claimed 68.9mpg while emitting just 121g/km of CO2 and 61.4mpg, despite being the fastest accelerating model.